2024 Scholarships for Columbus Residents

 2024 Columbus Scholarships

 Columbus residents deal with the same financial burden of college education as the rest of the United States.
-The median household income for Columbus residents is $43,239.00, and 15.6% of households earn at least $100,000 annually.
-We compiled this scholarship database to help residents of Columbus, GA more easily afford a college education.
+The median household income for Columbus residents is $49,478.00, and 18.0% of households earn at least $100,000 annually.
+We compiled this scholarship database to help residents of Columbus, OH more easily afford a college education.
 The scholarship search tool lets you easily browse all types of scholarships by location, type and school.

-Currently, 13.6% of people living in Columbus, GA are between the ages of 10 to 19, and another 16.6% are in their twenties.
+Currently, 11.8% of people living in Columbus, OH are between the ages of 10 to 19, and another 20.2% are in their twenties.
 This age demographic is poised to take advantage of the below scholarships in Columbus.

-How much total award money and scholarships are available for Columbus, GA residents?
+How much total award money and scholarships are available for Columbus, OH residents?

 Are these scholarships available for Columbus high school students?